-$\checkmark$ The following conditions apply to all claims under this section. • You can't claim for the same unexpected event more than once for each journey The unexpected event must happen to you or a relevant person From any claim we pay you, we subtract all refunds (including taxes) and credit you can receive from third parties You must either send us proof of any refunds or credits you get, or prove you can't get refunds or credits For claims involving a relevant person , the following conditions also apply.
-In claims that have arisen because of an unexpected event involving a relevant person's circumstances, we only cover the following unexpected events. - The relevant person dying The relevant person being admitted to a public or private hospital for inpatient care as part of non-elective treatment, or a doctor recommending that they are The relevant person being admitted to end-stage palliative care, or a doctor recommending that they are The relevant person being diagnosed with a terminal condition, or a condition that requires radiotherapy or chemotherapy The relevant person must also not be over 85 years old before the date your insurance was issued
+The following conditions apply to all claims under this section · You can't claim for the same unexpected event more than once for each journey; the unexpected event must directly affect you or a relevant person; • from any claim we pay you, we subtract all refunds (including taxes) and credit you can receive from third parties; and you must either send us proof of any refunds or credits you get, or prove you can't get refunds or credits.
+For claims involving a relevant person, the following conditions also apply: • in claims that have arisen because of an unexpected event involving a relevant person's circumstances, we only cover the following unexpected events: - the relevant person dying; - the relevant person being admitted to a public or private hospital for inpatient care as part of non-elective treatment, or a doctor recommending that they are; - the relevant person being admitted to end-stage palliative care, or a doctor recommending that they are; and/or - the relevant person being diagnosed with a terminal condition, or a condition that requires radiotherapy or chemotherapy. • the relevant person must also not be over 85 years old before the date your insurance was issued.